-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Pastore is shown as a purple triangle. (analysis methodology)
+Pastore is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Pastore was the primary sponsor of 20 bills that were enacted.
 The most recent include:

 - S. 3095 (94th): A bill to increase the protection of consumers by reducing permissible deviations in the manufacture of articles made in whole or in part of gold.

 - S. 3107 (94th): A bill to authorize appropriations to the Nuclear Regulatory Commission in accordance with section 261 of the Atomic Energy Act of 1954, as amended, and section 305 ...

 - S. 3108 (94th): A bill to amend Public Law 94-187 to increase the authorization for appropriations to the Energy Research and Development Administration in accordance with section 261 of the ...

 - S. 2568 (94th): A bill to amend the Atomic Energy Act of 1954, as amended, to revise the method of producing for public remuneration in the event of a nuclear ...

 - S. 1716 (94th): A bill to authorize appropriations to the Nuclear Regulatory Commission in accordance with section 261 of the Atomic Energy Act of 1954, as amended, and section 305 ...

 - S. 598 (94th): A bill to authorize appropriations to the Energy Research and Development Administration in accordance with section 261 of the Atomic Energy Act of 1954, as amended, section ...

 - S. 994 (94th): A bill to authorize supplemental appropriations to the Nuclear Regulatory Commission for fiscal year 1975.